palewire/first-django-admin/docs/index.rst

 Our next challenge is to load the source CSV file into the model.

-We are going to do this using Django's system for `custom management commands <https://docs.djangoproject.com/en/1.7/howto/custom-management-commands/>`_.
+We are going to do this using Django's system for `management commands <https://docs.djangoproject.com/en/1.10/howto/custom-management-commands/>`_.
 It allows us to make our own ``manage.py`` commands like ``migrate`` and ``startapp`` that take advantage of Django's bag of tricks and interact with the database.

-To do this, add a ``management/commands`` directory in our academy app, complete with the empty ``__init__.py`` files required by Python.
+To do this, add a ``management/commands`` directory in our academy app, complete with empty ``__init__.py`` files required by Python.
 You can do this in your operating system's file explorer, or on the command line.
 From a Linux or OSX prompt that would look something like this.

 .. code-block:: bash